-The concept of Composable Infrastructure can help alleviate some of that confusion.
-Let us first understand what it means.
+What is composable infrastructure?
 The idea is to make the basic building blocks of required infrastructure available in a fluid way, think software-driven datacenter, such that it can be stood up at any time, by any consumer, and with a consistent configuration every single time.
 This can help you create a more agile and cost-effective end product offering, and take huge leaps in to providing IT-as-a-Service.
-There are also profound business benefits because of efficiencies gained via modularization of the IT stack.
+There are also profound business benefits derived from composable infrastructure because of efficiencies gained via modularization of the IT stack.

-Keyva has helped multiple organizations assess their application readiness and deliver application modernization, adoption of Agile methodologies, and creating Infrastructure-As-Code deployments by implementing Composable Infrastructures.
+Keyva has helped multiple organizations assess their application readiness and deliver application modernization, leverage Agile framework, and create Infrastructure-As-Code deployments by implementing composable infrastructures.
 If you’d like to have us review your environment and provide suggestions on what might work for you, please contact us at email@example.com

 Anuj joined Keyva from Tech Data where he was the Director of Automation Solutions.
 In this role, he specializes in developing and delivering vendor-agnostic solutions that avoid the “rip-and-replace” of existing IT investments.
 Tuli has worked on Cloud Automation, DevOps, Cloud Readiness Assessments and Migrations projects for healthcare, banking, ISP, telecommunications, government and other sectors.

 During his previous years at Avnet, Seamless Technologies, and other organizations, he held multiple roles in the Cloud and Automation areas.
 Most recently, he led the development and management of Cloud Automation IP (intellectual property) and related professional services.
 He holds certifications for AWS, VMware, HPE, BMC and ITIL, and offers a hands-on perspective on these technologies.